-1.1 To outline proposed changes to the Council Tax Reduction (Working Age) Scheme and to seek approval from Councillors to enter a period of formal consultation before seeking adoption of the revised scheme to Cabinet and Council in early 2023.
-The Council Tax Reduction (Working Age) Revised Scheme will come into effect on 1st April 2023
+- 1.1 To propose changes to the Council Tax Reduction (Working Age) Scheme and seek support from Cabinet in recommending to Council that the new scheme be adopted.
+The Council Tax Reduction (Working Age) Revised Scheme will come into effect on 1st April 2023. - 1.2 The report includes details of the responses from the 6-week public consultation at Appendix D.